ytrevor81/Study-Tracker/README.md

 Keep track of your study habits (**this was the first app I ever made)

 <h1>Technologies:</h1>
-Python 3 - SQLite3 - Tkinter
+Python 3 - SQLite3 - Tkinter - Matplotlib

 <h1>Study Calculator: </h1>